 Porosity & Sw Models... :

-Porosity can be selected from models such as Sonic Wyllie, Density-Neutron and so on.
-One can also select a Curve to be the porosity log (JLog needs to know if the Curve is in decimal porosity or not).
+Porosity can be selected from models such as Sonic Wyllie, Density-Neutron, Microlog and so on.
+Available choices depend on logs present.
+If a porosity log such as Density is absent, then Density and Density-Neutron options will be absent.
+One can also select a Curve to be the porosity log (JLog needs to know if the Curve is in decimal porosity units or not).
+The Curve porosity can be from another log or it may be PhiK % when dealing with oil-prone Type II marine kerogen - be sure to leave "Curve is in decimal porosity units" unchecked for PhiK as it is in % - % units will be converted to decimal for use in JLog.
 If no porosity logs are present it is possible to set porosity to a constant value.
 Porosity may be limited to a maximum value which is useful in bad hole where porosity may read too high and result in false shows.

-Here Density-Neutron porosity is selected
+Here Density-Neutron porosity is selected.

 The Ratio model is normally used for clean carbonates with an exponent of 0.625 that can be modified with caution.
 The model does not need a knowledge of m and n.
 Although it is designed for use with PHIT it can be used with a Vclay indicator and PHIE for reserve calculations.

 Bad Hole Sonic Porosity... is available if there is a sonic log.
 Since the sonic is often the most robust of the porosity tools it can be called for use in bad hole situations.
 For example in an 8.5 inch hole you might want to use the Sonic Porosity AFF Model whenever the hole was greater than 12 inch.
-To do this just check Bad Hole Trigger 1 and set 12 less than CALI less than 100.
+To do this just check "Bad Hole Trigger 1" checkbox and set 12 < CALI < 100.
 Whenever the caliper (CALI) is greater than 12 inches the sonic will be used for porosity.
 The CALI is not likely to read greater than 100.
-You can show where the sonic has been used on the Eval graphic plot by checking Show Eval Sonic Porosity Flag which will appear as a green mark in the Sw Track when you Plot Eval.
+You can show where the sonic has been used on the Eval graphic plot by checking Show Eval Sonic Porosity Flag which will appear as a green mark at the right edge the Eval/Plot Eval Sw track.

 Section VI: Eval Menu

-The Jackson #1.JLG evaluation is made and hydrocarbon reserves are estimated.
-Results are displayed graphically and in text on the screen with a reservoir summary.
-Calculated Curves such as Rwa and Rmfa may be plotted along with logs.
+Calculated Curves such as Rwa, TOCDLR and S1 may be plotted along with logs.
 Eval answers including Vclay, Porosity and Sw are computed at each depth level and may be saved in LAS and TEXT files along with the reservoir summary in TEXT for report writing.
 The LAS file can be imported by other applications for further use.

-It is possible to filter Net Pay on a log curve.
+It is possible to filter Net Pay on a log or Calculated Curve with up to 4 filters plus a Delta Filter.
 Perhaps Net Pay should only be counted if the GR is less than or equal to (<=) 25.
-In this case the Net Pay if box is checked and 0.0000 <= GR <= 25.0000 would be input.
-From: and To: depths would be input over the interval where this filter applies.
+In this case the "Net Pay if" checkbox is checked and 0.0000 <= GR <= 25.0000 would be input.
+From: and To: depths would be input over the interval where this filter would apply (not done here).

 Calculate Quick Net Pay... does exactly that.
 Input the From: and To: interval and you will rapidly obtain a Net Pay and Net Reservoir summary based on the models and variables you have selected.

-The Evaluation included the following models and variables.
-VclayGR with clean=8 and clay=105.
-Density-Neutron Porosity, Laminated clay, Indonesian Sw, Rtclay=26, Rw=1.4, Rmf=0.45, m=n=2 and a=1.0.
+The Evaluation included the following models and variables using shale terminology introduced in JLog 10 for Indonesian Sw.
+VshaleGR with clean=8 and shale=105.
+Density-Neutron Porosity, Laminated shale, Indonesian Sw, RTshale=26, Rw=1.4, Rmf=0.45, m=n=2 and a=1.0.

-View Eval Answers... lists all the variables and equations used in the evaluation along with a Net Pay and Net Reservoir summary and level by level answers.
-This information can be saved with Save As... of the File menu.
-Choose Eval in TEXT button to do so.
+View Eval Answers... lists all the variables and equations used in the evaluation in the upper split window (always check the models and variables here before finalizing the evaluation) along with a Net Pay and Net Reservoir summary with up to 1000 level by level answers.
+This model, variables information and as many as needed, level by level answers can be saved with Save As... of the File menu.
+Choose and push "Eval in TEXT" button to do so.
+Answers can also be saved as LAS for export to other software with Logs and Eval in LAS.
+Calculated Curves may also be saved.

 Eval colors and names for minerals and fluids are set with Paint Minerals & Fluids... of the Eval menu.
 Gas-Oil contact depth and gas colors and names can be set here to color gas above oil.